-When we fly to Europe we leave from Terminal 1 and while waiting for our 23:55 flight to Helsinki, I take my daughter to this playground each time.
-It proved to be the most effective way to make her happy and tired and thus fall asleep with little or no negotiations as soon as the lights are dimmed on the aircraft.
+When we lived in Singapore, we used to fly to Europe from Terminal 1 via Finland.
+While waiting for our 23:55 flight to Helsinki, I used to take my daughter to this playground each time.
+It proved to be the most effective way to make her happy and tired and thus fall asleep with little or no negotiation as soon as the lights dimmed on the aircraft.

-There is a huge maze like structure with an obstacle course and a kind of helicopter cockpit on top level where she can climb, jump, bounce, crawl, slide, run and make new travelling friends.
+There is a huge maze-like structure with an obstacle course and a kind of helicopter cockpit on the top level where she can climb, jump, bounce, crawl, slide, run, and make new traveling friends.
+Highly recommended.

 Location: Terminal 1, Level 3.
 Departure transit hall.

-While the above places I do recommend to go to with kids, the Cactus Garden, although sounds appealing, is not a place I intend to return to and don’t recommend it for travellers with young children.
-It could have been a really great place to hang out with kids and explore different types of cactus outdoors if it weren’t also a smoking area!
+While the above places I do recommend going to with kids, the Cactus Garden, although sounds appealing, is not a place I intend to return to, and I don’t recommend it for travelers with young children.
+It could have been a really great place to hang out with kids and explore different types of cacti outdoors if it weren’t also a smoking zone!

-I really can’t stand cigarette smoke and second hand smoke is not really what I want my daughter be exposed to.
-So while it’s a really nice natural habitat mixing it with a smoking area was a bad bad idea…
+I really can’t stand cigarette smoke, and secondhand smoke is not really what I want my daughter to be exposed to.
+So while it’s a really nice natural habitat mixing it with a smoking area was a bad, bad idea…

-If cigarette smoke doesn’t bother you and you have plenty of time to kill, go ahead and check it out, if not, the above are more fun things to do with kids at Changi Singapore.
+If cigarette smoke doesn’t bother you and you have plenty of time to kill, go ahead and check it out; if not, the above are more fun things to do with kids at Changi Singapore.
+Enjoy!